wouwouwou/2017_module_8/src/haskell/PP-project-2017/README.md

 *To be able to compile the compiler you need to have a version of haskell installed.
 We have tested it with haskell-minimal (https://www.haskell.org/downloads).
 You will also need to install FPPrac.Trees and possibly Eventloop, these can be installed as described in BlackBoard>Courses>Programming Paradigms (2015-2B)>General>Resources for Functional Programming>Installation Manual and Reference Functional Programming.pdf*

+Furthermore, you need to have Sprockel installed, which is available on GitHub: https://github.com/leonschoorl/sprockell/

 Now simply run main and follow the instructions:

 `./Main`